mi3nts/palasAirML/README.md

 ## Operation Pre Requisites
 The palas data is logged into a Google Drive Directory.
 To sync the said directory Rclone needs to be used.
+The relevent google drive credentions(UN & PW) will be privided on request.
 The following gives an indepth explanation in installing rclone and using it with google drive.

 ### Rclone Installation